Human (Death album): Reception and legacy

 In 2011, Relapse Records and Perseverance Holdings Ltd. re-issued the album to commemorate the 20th anniversary of the original release.
 This edition was remixed by Jim Morris of Morrisound Recording Studios, includes bonus tracks, and was authorized by Schuldiner intellectual property lawyer Eric Greif.
 The reissue of Human was remixed, as Sony had lost the master tapes of Scott Burns' original mixes.

 In 2025, Joe DiVita of Loudwire named Human as the best death metal release of 1991, calling it "a rare glimpse at death metal perfection."

+Loudwire considers it to be among the most essential metal releases of the 1990s for vinyl collectors.